Half-keyboard

 A half-keyboard is a specially designed and programmed keyboard used in limited space situations or when the typist needs a hand free to answer the phone, hold documents, etc.

 The "Half-QWERTY" keyboard, invented by Edgar Matias, consists of only the left-hand half of a normal QWERTY keyboard, but when the space bar is held down, it switches to the right half of the keyboard, allowing a person to type with only one hand.

-It is said to be quick to learn, because human bodies can easily replicate one motion on one side to the other side, and almost as fast as a normal keyboard.
+It is said to be quick to learn because human bodies can easily replicate one motion on one side to the other side, and almost as fast as a normal keyboard.

-Also a standard keyboard can be used with a special keyboard driver software as half-keyboard for temporary or testing use, as the physical layout does not differ.
+Also a standard keyboard can be used with special keyboard driver software as a half-keyboard for temporary or testing use, as the physical layout does not differ.